robyftp/Tree/README.md

-## What did the beaver say to the tree?
-It's been nice gnawing you.
+## Remember, the best angle to approach a problem from is the "try" angle.